 Whatever happens to your breasts during pregnancy, you can be sure the changes won’t stay after you give birth.
 But on the other hand, you breasts may never be exactly the same again.
 Better get used to it.
 (Sorry.)

 What Breast Changes To Expect When Pregnant And Beyond

 - Areolas when pregnant – What to Expect

 The areola is the center of the breast where the nipple is located.
 This is also where the sweat glands, sebaceous glands, and glands of Montgomery are located.
 Before becoming pregnant, the area is typically a different shade than the rest of the skin.
 It may be tan, beige, or brown.

 As pregnancy progresses, hormonal changes in the body can alter the appearance of the areolas.
 They tend to become a darker shade than they were before pregnancy.
 The area may become larger for some women.
 The skin of the areola thickens to become stronger for nursing.

-The nipple, which is located in the center of the areola, becomes larger and more erect, which will also help prepare the breasts for nursing.
+The nipple becomes larger and more erect, which will also help prepare the breasts for nursing.
 The glands of Montgomery, the bumps in the areola, tend to grow in size.